 Hampshire Bird Club - Hadley / Amherst

 Our focus is on education, but not in a buttoned up, stuffy way.
 We’re inviting, accessible, and, dare we say, fun!
 Anyone, including members and those soon to be, will benefit from the events that run year round both online and in-person.
+Has a bird watching 101 workshop called Birding For Everyone (BFE).Paid membership required but a hardship waiver is available.

 Allen Bird Club - Springfield